M1 carbine: Design

 In 1938, the chief of infantry requested that the ordnance department develop a "light rifle" or carbine, though the formal requirement for the weapon type was not approved until 1940.

 Winchester developed the .30 Carbine cartridge for the ordnance department.
-Winchester at first did not submit a carbine design, as it was occupied in developing the .30-06 Winchester M2 military rifle.
-The M2 rifle originated as a design by Jonathan "Ed" Browning, brother of the famous firearm designer John Browning.
+Winchester at first did not submit a carbine design, as it was occupied in developing the Winchester G30 rifle.
+The G30 rifle originated as a design by Jonathan "Ed" Browning, half-brother of the famous firearm designer John Moses Browning.
 A couple of months after Ed Browning's death in May 1939, Winchester hired David Marshall "Carbine" Williams who had begun work on a short-stroke gas piston design while serving a prison sentence at a North Carolina minimum-security work farm.
-Winchester, after Williams' release, had hired Williams on the strength of recommendations of firearms industry leaders and hoped Williams would be able to complete various designs left unfinished by Ed Browning, including the Winchester .30-06 M2 rifle.
-Williams incorporated his short-stroke piston in the existing design.
+Winchester, after Williams' release, had hired Williams on the strength of recommendations of firearms industry leaders and hoped Williams would be able to complete various designs left unfinished by Ed Browning, including the Winchester G30 rifle.
+Williams incorporated his short-stroke piston in the existing design as the G30M.
 After the Marine Corps' semi-automatic rifle trials in 1940, Browning's rear-locking tilting bolt design proved unreliable in sandy conditions.
-As a result, Williams redesigned the M2 to incorporate a Garand-style rotating bolt and operating slide, retaining the short-stroke piston.
+As a result, Williams redesigned the G30M to incorporate a Garand-style rotating bolt and operating slide, retaining the short-stroke piston as the .30 M2 Winchester Military Rifle.
 By May 1941, Williams had shaved the M2 rifle prototype from about 9.5 lb to a 7.5 lb.